Diffusion Stabilizer Policy for Automated Surgical Robot Manipulations: INTRODUCTION

 Among data-driven policy learning methods, imitation learning and reinforcement learning have become two predominant approaches.
 Powered by the ability of modeling multi-modal data distribution, diffusion policy \cite{diffusion_policy} has become a significant branch of work in imitation learning.
 However, it requires a large amount of data for generalization and its performance highly relies on data quality.
 Given that imperfect demonstrations with perturbations in real-world data collection are somehow inevitable, properly leveraging perturbed and even failed data could possibly extend the successful application of data scaling in solving household manipulation tasks to the domain of surgical robots.

 Previous work \cite{pmlr-v155-kim21a, li20223dperceptionbasedimitation, MPD, Kawaharazuka_2024, SRT} has explored different imitation learning algorithms with high-quality demonstrations in solving surgical tasks.
 Due to the inherent property of mimicking the training dataset using imitation learning, perturbed data could even be detrimental to the performance \cite{SRT}.
 To avoid the potential issue caused by perturbed data and fully leverage perturbed data, we propose a diffusion-based policy learning framework, called Diffusion Stabilizer Policy (\ours).
 As shown in \Cref{fig:teaser1}, this framework allows filtering the imperfect demonstrations and thus making it possible to train with a combination of clean and perturbed data.
-To specify, we consider dealing with imperfect demonstrations in which some of the expert actions are perturbed by some noise.
-This scenario is common in real-world applications where accidental operation happens during demonstration collection.
+To specify, we consider dealing with different kinds of imperfect demonstrations in which some of the expert actions are perturbed by some noise.
+This scenario is common in real-world applications where accidental operation happens or noise of recording device exists during demonstration collection.
 The key idea in our framework is to first train the diffusion stabilizer policy with only clean data and then apply it as a filter to process the perturbed data.
-By a comprehensive evaluation on different surgical tasks in SurRoL \cite{SurRoL} platform, we demonstrate superior performance of using this diffusion-based policy learning framework over the other baselines when facing both clean data and perturbed data.
+By a comprehensive evaluation on different surgical tasks in SurRoL \cite{SurRoL} platform, we demonstrate superior performance of using this diffusion-based policy learning framework when facing both clean data and perturbed data of different types.
 The main contributions of our work are summarized: \begin{itemize} \item We propose a diffusion-based policy learning framework for surgical robot manipulations.
-The framework is able to learn stable manipulation even when perturbations are present in the demonstration. \item We demonstrate the overall performance of the proposed framework to solve different surgical tasks.
-Our method achieves an overall performance of \textbf{96\%} success rate.
-Especially for complex bi-PSM tasks, our method achieves \textbf{+112\%} success rate improvement compared to the current SOTA methods. \item We show the robustness of our method when facing perturbed actions in demonstrations under different perturbation levels. \end{itemize}
+The framework is able to learn stable manipulation even when perturbations are present in the demonstration. \item We demonstrate the performance of the proposed framework under two types of perturbation: action-level perturbation and trajectory-level perturbation.
+Our method achieves an overall \textbf{31\%} performance gain on average success rate under action-level perturbations and \textbf{28\%} performance gain under trajectory-level perturbations respectively. \item We run real-world experiments to demonstrate that the policy trained with imperfect demonstrations can still solve the tasks. \end{itemize}